-You should contact one of the following offices: Campus Public Safety, the Title IX Coordinator or the Clackamas County Sheriff's Office.
+You should contact one of the following offices: Campus Safety, the Title IX Coordinator or the Klamath Falls Police Department.

-- For Campus Safety assistance, dial 541.885.1111. - For Integrated Student Health Center, dial 541.885.1800. - For the Title IX Coordinator, dial 541.885.1487. - For Clackamas County Sheriff's Office assistance, dial 911 (on or off campus). - Talk to someone you trust about the incident--a good friend, a family member, and/or a member of the university community.
-Talking to someone can help you clarify your options.

-- Do not wash, shower, douche, change, destroy or clean the clothes you wore during the assault.
+- For Campus Safety assistance, dial 5.1111 (on campus) or 541.885.1111 (off campus). - For Integrated Student Health Center, dial 5-1800 (on campus) or 541.885.1800 (off campus) - For the Diversity/Title IX Officer, dial 5.1073 (on campus) or 541.885.1073 (off campus) - For police assistance, dial 911 (on or off campus). - Talk to someone you trust about the incident--a good friend, a family member, and/or a member of the university community.
+Talking to someone can help you clarify your options. - Do not wash, shower, douche, change, destroy or clean the clothes you wore during the assault.
 These provide vital evidence should you later decide to prosecute. - Contacting the police department does not mean you must press charges.
 Ask about filing an "informational" (informal) report, which covers the expenses for a rape exam and provides a record of the incident if you later decide to file charges.